mceSystems/node-jsc/README.md

 ## Using node-jsc in your app
 It is recommended to use the iOS framework (built by `build_ios.sh`), found at tools/NodeIOS/Release-iphoneos:
-1) Add the framework to your Xcode project
+1) Add the framework to your Xcode project.
 2) Add your node.js source files, in a directory, to you project.
 3) In your native source code:
    * Objecive-C: